Divesh-Otwani/better-bionic-workshop/README.md

 # better-bionic-workshop

-> Status: Almost done.
-A few more files.

 This is a collection of examples to help bico students learn a tool called dash which helps you build parts of a course scheduling tool to replace bionic.